Paul Lester Errington: Death

 In 1962, shortly before his death, Errington received two honors for his publications by the Wildlife Society, who also gave him the Aldo Leopold Medal for his "achievement and service to wildlife conservation".
 After Errington died on November 5, 1962, Storm used his unfinished manuscripts to write Of Predation and Life in 1967, The Red Gods Call in 1973, and a poem collection titled A Question of Values in 1987.
 Iowa State University hosts an Errington Memorial Lecture each year that brings together lecturers who are thought to be similar to Errington.
-Errington Marsh in Story County, Iowa, was named after him.
+Errington Marsh in Polk County, Iowa, was named after him.